bmaupin/civ5-cheevos-with-mods/README.md

 This is a patch to Sid Meier's Civilization V or Sid Meier's Civilization: Beyond Earth that enables achievements while playing with mods.

-For more information about the patch and how it works, see [docs/details.md](docs/details.md)

 ## Install patch (Civ 5)

 #### Linux (native)